NuNoKehai/xyzb2image/README.md

 ```
 sh main.sh xyzb2image.config
 ```
-If you omit the first argument, the code read "./xyzb2image.config" as default input.
+If you omit the first argument, the script read "./xyzb2image.config" as default input.

 The details of how to use this script is written in file "howtouse.txt"